fermads/amnesia/readme.md

 ## Usage

 Use like any JavaScript object.
-The value is on the "data" property
+The shared value is on the "data" property
 ```js
 var mem = require ('amnesia');
 mem.conf = [/* your configuration, see example below */];